ChiTechskill/Amazon-products-DSA-project-/README.md

 👨‍💻 About Me

 Maduforo Chima Isaac
-🎓 Data Enthusiast | 📊 Excel Analyst | 🎶 Music Lover & Entrepreneur (Madu Sound Hub)
+🎓 Data Enthusiast | 📊 Excel Analyst | Entrepreneur (Madu Sound Hub).
 I’m passionate about transforming messy data into clear, useful visuals.
 This project reflects my growth in Excel analysis and storytelling with data.